ibuttimer/soapbox/README.md

 #### Configure authentication
 From [Configure authentication](https://django-allauth.readthedocs.io/en/latest/installation.html#post-installation)
-- Add a Site for your domain, in the database, matching settings.SITE_ID
+- Add a Site for your domain in the database
   - Login to `http://&lt;domain&gt;/admin/sites/site/` as the previously created superuser, e.g. http://127.0.0.1:8000/admin/sites/site/
-  - Add a Site for your domain, matching settings.SITE_ID (django.contrib.sites app).
+  - Add a Site for your domain (django.contrib.sites app).

     E.g.

     | Domain name    | Display name   |
     |----------------|----------------|
     | 127.0.0.1:8000 | my domain      |

+    __Note:__ The id (primary key) of the site must be added to the application configuration.
+See `SITE_ID` in [Table 1: Configuration settings](#table-1-configuration-settings).

 - For each OAuth based provider, add a SocialApp in `http://&lt;domain&gt;/admin/socialaccount/socialapp/`, e.g. http://127.0.0.1:8000/admin/socialaccount/socialapp/, containing the required client credentials